 Finally, eBooks have significantly lowered the cost of publishing, making it possible to publish them at scale, for different platforms, to a worldwide audience at a fraction of the cost required for paperback publishing.

 Also, once you publish an eBook, you can make it available on multiple platforms, and depending on the readership, you can earn royalties for a single book for over a lifetime.

 As the eBook publishing business grows, it becomes imperative to keep up with the ever-changing market demands.
 Scalability matters because, with more customers, data, and resources, publishers need to find a way to handle growth effectively.

-How can ebook Publishers Publish and Distribute their eBooks at Scale?
+How eBook Publishers Publish and Distribute eBooks at Scale?